kevinolega/callcentertrainingtips/_posts/2019-07-21-anime-kdrama.md

 - Jang Yum (Jewel in the Palace) taught me the value of patience.
 - Park Si-on (Good Doctor) taught me to make the best from your situation and to focus on your advantages instead of your weaknesses.
 - Coffee Prince taught me about Kimchi Rice.
 That's all I remember from this show.
+- Weightlifting Fairy taught me that anyone can lift weights.
+It's not just a guy thing.

 ## Why You Should Stop Watching Anime and K-Drama